cpb-/yocto-cooker/README.md

 $ cd  ~/yocto-project
 ```

-You can call `chef` with a single command to build the whole content
+You can call `cooker` with a single command to build the whole content
 of a menu file:

 ```
-$ chef  cook  /path/to/chef/sample-menus/pi3-sample-menu.json
+$ cooker  cook  /path/to/yocto-cooker/sample-menus/pi3-sample-menu.json
 ```

 Or you can proceed by using the low-level commands:

-First, ask `chef` to `initialize` the project-dir.
+First, ask `cooker` to `initialize` the project-dir.

 ```
-$ chef  init  /path/to/chef/sample-menus/pi3-sample-menu.json
+$ cooker  init  /path/to/yocto-cooker/sample-menus/pi3-sample-menu.json
 ```

-Then let chef download the layers mentioned in the menu.
+Then let `cooker` download the layers mentioned in the menu.

 ```
-$ chef  update
+$ cooker  update
 ```

 Here no menu-file needs to be given.
 This works with the help of a
-`.chefconfig`-file written in the project dir.
+`.cookerconfig`-file written in the project dir.

 Generating the build-directories, one per build-configuration with

 ```
-$ chef  generate
+$ cooker  generate
 ```

 When this is done, the directory-structure should looks like this: